Frequently Asked Questions (FAQ) about travelling to and staying in Mauritius, with luxury travel Mauritius specialist, Susie Freeman Travel.

 Sea temperatures vary between 24 degrees in the winter and 28 degrees Celsius in the summer.
 This means that swimming in the sea is good all year round.
 Note that the swimming pools tend to be cooler than the sea during the winter months

 The peak holiday season generally runs from October through to Easter.
-Hotel prices drop during our summer months, although ironically air fares are usually higher.
+Mauritius specialist suggests that hotel prices drop during our summer months, although ironically air fares are usually higher.
 Christmas, Easter and our school holidays are always very popular.

 Mauritius is 4 hours ahead of Coordinated Universal Time (UTC), formerly Greenwich Mean Time (GMT).